 - browser-challenge—Select this method if you want the client browser to respond to the first authentication factor instead of having the user enter login credentials.
-For this method, you must have configured Kerberos SSO in the authentication profile or NT LAN Manager (NTLM) authentication in the Captive Portal settings.
+For this method, you must configure Kerberos SSO in the authentication profile.
 If the browser challenge fails, the firewall falls back to theweb-formmethod.

-- web-form—Select this method if you want the firewall to display a Captive Portal web form for users to enter login credentials.
+- web-form—Select this method if you want the firewall to display a Authentication Portal web form for users to enter login credentials.

 - Select theAuthentication Profileyou configured.

-- Enter theMessagethat the Captive Portal web form will display to tell users how to authenticate for the first authentication factor.
+- Enter theMessagethat the Authentication Portal web form will display to tell users how to authenticate for the first authentication factor.